sliptype/sliptype.github.io/src/pages/functional-front-end/index.md

 ## Conclusion

 Purescript is especially easy to integrate into an existing project.
-It can be used in conjuction with modern javascript tools to make business logic more robust and testable.
+It can be used in conjuction with modern Javascript tools to make business logic more robust and testable.

 If you have complex business logic slowing your productivity I recommend looking into functional programming.
 It can go a long way towards code clarity.